OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 This is how a Mapbender application can look like:

   .. image:: ../../images/screenshots/800x600/mapbender3_basic_application.png
-     :scale: 80
+     :scale: 70 %

+.. contents:: Contents

 Installation
 ================================================================================
-For the installation of Mapbender3 have a look at http://doc.mapbender3.org/en/book/installation.html.
+For the installation of Mapbender3 have a look at https://doc.mapbender3.org/en/book/installation.html.

 Start Mapbender
 ================================================================================

 #.
 Choose  :menuselection:`Mapbender` from the start menu or visit http://localhost/mapbender3/app.php

 #.
 The application will take a few moments to start up